peachteaswag11/password_audit_tool/README.md

 # 🔐 Password Audit Tool

-A professional-grade password strength checker and generator with advanced fuzzy matching, entropy analysis, and pattern detection.
+An intensive password strength checker and generator with advanced fuzzy matching, entropy analysis, and pattern detection.
 Built with Streamlit for interactive analysis and secure password generation.

-## 🚀 Try It Online
+## 🚀 Try It Online (click the link!)

 https://passwordaudittool-ct9ulveusu8hqqttlnqq6h.streamlit.app/